 Religion (faith in God) is a strong survival factor in a troubled nation like Nigeria.
 After helping people to establish a strong relationship with God, the focus should be on practical Christianity for every believer.
-Nigerian Christian leaders should demonstrate more servant leadership, respect for their followership, more initiatives on solving social problems.
+Nigerian Christian leaders should demonstrate more servant leadership, respect for their followership, and more initiative in solving social problems.
 They should also create a platform for maximum self-realization of their members in the areas of personal callings.

 Nevertheless, being a true Christian leader is challenging and especially in the Nigerian cultural, social, religious, political, and economic settings.
 I advocate for more support and prayers for true leaders.

 What would you consider your greatest strength and how does that help in the furtherance of the gospel?